HMCS Stone Town: Postwar service

-In 1950 Canada became responsible for operating weather ship P (Peter) in the Northern Pacific Ocean.
+In 1950 Canada became responsible for operating weather ship P (Papa) in the Northern Pacific Ocean.
 As a result, the Government of Canada re-acquired Stone Town and her sister ship HMCS St. Catharines and sent them for conversion to weather ships at Sorel, Quebec.
 They were repainted with black hulls and white superstructures and buff funnels with black tops, and sent out to the position of weather ship P as CGS St. Catharines and CGS Stone Town respectively.
 Once at that position they were to provide positional information for long range, propeller flights over the Pacific and weather forecasting and measurement of winds aloft.
 In 1962, she was transferred to the newly formed Canadian Coast Guard and repainted in their colours.
 She remained at this post until 1967 when she was relieved by CGS Quadra.
 She was sold in 1968, supposedly for conversion to a fishing vessel.
 Her ship's bell was given to St. Marys, Ontario and is currently on display at the St. Marys Museum.